Source code for arcade.shape_list

 [docs] def update(self) -> None: """ Update the internals of the shape list.
 This is automatically called when you call draw().
 In some instances you may need to call this manually to update the shape list before drawing. """ for group in self.dirties: group.update()

-[docs] def move(self, change_x: float, change_y: float): """ Change the center_x/y of the shape list relative to the current position. :param change_x: Amount to move on the x axis :param change_y: Amount to move on the y axis """ self.center_x += change_x self.center_y += change_y
+[docs] def move(self, change_x: float, change_y: float) -> None: """ Change the center_x/y of the shape list relative to the current position.
+Args: change_x: Amount to move on the x axis change_y: Amount to move on the y axis """ self.center_x += change_x self.center_y += change_y

-@property def position(self) -> Tuple[float, float]: """ Get or set the position of the ShapeElementList.
-This is the equivalent of setting center_x and center_y """ return self._center_x, self._center_y @position.setter def position(self, value: Tuple[float, float]): self._center_x, self._center_y = value @property def center_x(self) -> float: """Get or set the center x coordinate of the ShapeElementList.""" return self._center_x @center_x.setter def center_x(self, value: float): self._center_x = value @property def center_y(self) -> float: """Get or set the center y coordinate of the ShapeElementList.""" return self._center_y @center_y.setter def center_y(self, value: float): self._center_y = value @property def angle(self) -> float: """Get or set the rotation in degrees (clockwise)""" return self._angle @angle.setter def angle(self, value: float): self._angle = value
+@property def position(self) -> tuple[float, float]: """ Get or set the position of the ShapeElementList.
+This is the equivalent of setting center_x and center_y """ return self._center_x, self._center_y @position.setter def position(self, value: tuple[float, float]) -> None: self._center_x, self._center_y = value @property def center_x(self) -> float: """Get or set the center x coordinate of the shape list.""" return self._center_x @center_x.setter def center_x(self, value: float) -> None: self._center_x = value @property def center_y(self) -> float: """Get or set the center y coordinate of the shape list.""" return self._center_y @center_y.setter def center_y(self, value: float) -> None: self._center_y = value @property def angle(self) -> float: """Get or set the rotation in degrees (clockwise)""" return self._angle @angle.setter def angle(self, value: float) -> None: self._angle = value

 def __getitem__(self, i): return self.shape_list[i]